Rangers vs. Mariners Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (4-3) for his 11th start of the season.
+- The Rangers' Nathan Eovaldi (7-2) will make his 12th start of the season.

-- Heaney has four starts in a row of five innings or more.
+- Eovaldi has 11 starts in a row of five innings or more.

 |Opponent